thedmaj/plaid-solution-guide/README.md

 ### Manual Installation (Alternative)

-If you prefer manual installation:
+If you prefer manual installation, **follow these steps exactly** to ensure proper virtual environment setup:

 1. **Clone the repository:**
    ```bash